Our work: Learning Differences and the Future of Special Education

 Current collaborations

 The Research Practice Learning Partnership takes place on a single site in Santa Clara Unified School District that includes an elementary school, a middle school, and a high school.
-Examples of collaborations at the Agnew campus complex include:
+Current collaborations at the Agnew campus complex include:

-• Abram Agnew Elementary School.
-Associate Professor Chris Lemons leads Para Pro Academy, a professional development program for paraeducators.
-In addition, behavioral pediatrics researchers from Stanford, including Dr. Heidi Feldman, are working with teachers, counselors, and school leaders to develop their reflective practices and better support social emotional learning for students and teachers through a collaborative community group.
+• Behavioral pediatrics researchers from Stanford, including Dr. Heidi Feldman, worked with teachers, counselors, and school leaders to develop their reflective practices and better support social emotional learning for students and teachers through a collaborative community group.

-• Kathleen MacDonald High School.
-An exploratory research project called Condor Career Cornerstone (C3) has been engaging teachers, learners, and families to co-design new college and career pathways for students.
+• At Kathleen MacDonald High School, an exploratory research project called Condor Career Cornerstone (C3) engaged teachers, learners, and families to co-design new college and career pathways for students.

 A classroom activity at Agnew Elementary during the Para Pro Academy.
 Photo: Lisa Chung